axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

       }
    ..

-Before you continue, please read the section **Define an Ivy process for custom widget** above to understand the relation between name and type.
+Before you continue, please read the section :ref:`Define An Ivy Process for the Custom Widget<define-an-ivy-process-for-the-custom-widget>` above to understand the relation between name and type.

 Attributes explanation

-   ``processStart``: relative link to the ivy process which will be displayed in custom widget
+   ``processStart``: relative link to the Ivy process that will be displayed in custom widget

-   ``params``: parameters for ivy process above, each parameter can be defined as follows:
+   ``params``: parameters for the Ivy process above.
+Each parameter can be defined as follows:

-      - name of the parameter for Ivy process described in attribute ``processStart``.
+      - name: name of the parameter

       - value: predefined value for the parameter.

-      - type: desire type for the parameter to be shown on configuration dialog of Custom widget.
-There are four types: ``string``, ``user``, ``date``, ``boolean``.
+      - type: The desired data type for the parameter to be shown in the configuration dialog of the custom widget.
+There are four types:
+        ``string``, ``user``, ``date``, ``boolean``.

-         - type ``string``: Mark that the parameter is a normal String.
+         - type ``string``: Marks the parameter as a normal String.
 In the configuration dialog, the user can edit this parameter in an input text field.

          .. code-block:: html